-Together with Yehovah (He-Exists), Elohim built the Garden of Eden and populated it with living souls and mankind’s grand soul.
+Together with Yehovah (literally He-Exists), Elohim built the Garden of Eden and populated it with living souls and mankind’s grand soul.

 Yehovah is the most prominent God-name in the Old Testament.
-It is also known as the Tetragrammaton, a formula for the unchanging Reality, ‘that which was, is, and will be’.
+It is also known as the Tetragrammaton, a formula for the unchanging Reality behind reality, ‘that which was, is, and will be’.

 Eheyeh is the name with which God revealed Himself to Moses.
 Jewish mystics believe it to be the name of the Most High.
-The Most High is the origin of all existence, which has no attributions yet.
-All the Most High can say about Itself is ‘I-Have-Been-Being’.
+The Most High is the origin of all existence that has no attributions yet.
+All the Most High (the First) can say about Itself is ‘I-Have-Been-Being’.